djperrone/SpaceAdventuresGL/README.md

 # SpaceAdventuresGL
-Remaking SpaceAdventures in C++ using opengl to build a 2d renderer
+Remaking SpaceAdventures in C++ using OpenGL to build a 2d renderer

 Link to original game made in Java as part of a group project for school: https://github.com/djperrone/SpaceAdventures